 What do non-compete agreements typically look like?

-Noncompete agreements are contractual agreements between an employer and employee wherein an employee promises not to compete with his/her employer’s business during employment and for a specified time after the termination of such employment.
+Noncompete agreements are contractual agreements between an employer and an employee wherein an employee promises not to compete with his/her employer’s business during employment and for a specified time after the termination of such employment.

 They can also include provisions wherein the employee agrees not to work for the employer’s competitors or to solicit the employer’s customers for a specific period of time.